yzldw333/Neural-Network/README.md

 #Neural Network
 This a neural network implemented by myself.
+(Only Full-Connected Layer)

 Hope it will be helpful to others.